Downtown Memphis, Tennessee: Transportation

-Downtown is served by major highways and interstates, public bus and trolley service by MATA, commercial bus service by Greyhound, and passenger train service by Amtrak.
+Downtown is served by major highways and interstates, public bus and trolley service by MATA, and passenger train service by Amtrak.

-Interstates I-40, I-55, I-69 and I-240 all run directly through downtown, providing direct access to the area from adjacent areas as well as the region as a whole.
+Interstates I-40, I-55, I-69 and I-240 all run directly through Downtown, providing direct access to the area from adjacent areas as well as the region as a whole.
 The new Interstate 22 is about 10 miles away from Downtown.
-Downtown also serves as the western termination point for U.S. Route 78 as well as U.S. Route 72, and is directly located along U.S. Route 51, U.S. Route 61, U.S. Route 64, U.S. Route 70, and U.S. Route 79.
+Downtown also serves as the western terminus of U.S. Route 78 as well as U.S. Route 72, and is directly located along U.S. Route 51, U.S. Route 61, U.S. Route 64, U.S. Route 70, and U.S. Route 79.

-MATA operates the North End Terminal, its primary hub for Memphis public bus service, at the corner of Main Street and A.W.
+MATA operates the William Hudson Transit Center, its primary hub for Memphis public bus service, at the corner of Main Street and A.W.
 Willis Avenue.
-The majority of fixed bus routes operates by MATA terminate at the North End Terminal, therefore bus accessibility in the area is very high.
+The majority of fixed bus routes operated by MATA terminate at William Hudson, therefore bus accessibility in the area is very high.

-The MATA Trolley is a heritage streetcar system that operates three lines in downtown along Main Street, Riverside Drive, and Madison Avenue.
-It consists of twenty four stations and, in 2021, had a daily ridership of approximately 650.
-Connections between MATA public bus and Main Street trolley line can be made at the North End Terminal.
+The MATA Trolley is a heritage streetcar system that operates three lines in Downtown along Main Street, Riverside Drive, and Madison Avenue.
+These three lines serve twenty-four stations and, in 2021, had a daily ridership of approximately 650.
+Connections between MATA public bus and Main Street trolley line can be made at William Hudson Transit Center.

 Amtrak's City of New Orleans passenger train runs through Downtown Memphis three days a week, stopping at Central Station.